nplinden/nozzle_design/README.md

 These parameters partain to the nozzle geometry, and to the algorithme's initial data line.
 * The 'nozzle_type' parameter allows you to choose to create either a minimal length nozzle, or a standard nozzle with an expansion section. keyword are 'minimal' and 'expansion'.
 * 'initial_angle' allows you to define the angle of your very first right-running characteristics, a smaller angle will results in a better precision in the region just right of the initial data line.
 * 'step_number' allows you to choose to number of initial node in the initial data line, move step means better precision, but also longer computation time.
+The following graph represent the computation time with respect to the number of steps.
 ![Alt text](images/complexity.png "Complexity")
 ### Results dictionnary
 * 'display_tables' is used to display your nozzle's characteristics after it is computed, it uses a custom made vtable classe provided with the files to display.
 It work well with the monospace regular font, not so much with others.
 This will be refactored to work with any font.